vankessel/vankessel.github.io/blog/_posts/2024-12-25-how-to-disprove-telempathy.md

 ### Null hypothesis

-Telempathy is either not physically real, or does not require quantum entanglement to function.
+Telempathy is either not real, or does not require quantum entanglement to function.

 ### Experiment